About

 As validation, our accessibility scores agree with numbers produced by a 2012 report on asteroid retrieval feasibility by Caltech's Keck Institute for Space Studies.

-Accessibility estimates are based primarily on delta-v, but it also incorporates orbital characteristics such as perihelion, aphelion, eccentricity, and period.
+Accessibility estimates are based primarily on delta-v, but it also incorporate orbital characteristics such as perihelion, aphelion, eccentricity, and period.
 The formula is biased toward low delta-v with orbits that maintain a generally consistent distance from the sun (ie., no objects that swing far into the belt).

 A number of references, including: